Analysis | Fact-checking Biden’s 2021 address to Congress

 In the United States, generic drugs account for 84 percent of drugs sold by volume but 12 percent of U.S. spending, the study found.

-The Rand study says "most individual comparison countries have higher prices for unbranded generics than the United States does.
-Prices in the United States are 43 percent of those in Japan and 68 percent of those in the United Kingdom."
+The Rand study says that “most individual comparison countries have higher prices for unbranded generics than the United States does.
+Prices in the United States are 43 percent of those in Japan and 68 percent of those in the United Kingdom.”

 Researchers said that they did not account for the effect of rebates and other negotiated discounts because the data is not readily available but that estimates show U.S. prices would still be above the global average if these price reductions were considered.